incubyte/incubees/README.md

 git clone https://github.com/this-is-you/incubees.git
 ```

 where `this-is-you` is your GitHub username.
-Here you're copying the contents of the first-contributions repository on GitHub to your computer.
+Here you're copying the contents of the incubees repository on GitHub to your computer.

 ## Create a branch